Ribbon Cutting Assistance

 - Has been remodeled or expanded at its present location

 A Ribbon Cutting Ceremony is an important part of your overall marketing and advertising plan and is a great way to kick-off a grand opening of a business.
 It offers an opportunity to meet key leaders in the community and get acquainted with your neighbors, Chamber members and potential customers.
-The Cornerstone Chamber of Commerce would assist you in planning a successful event for your company.
+The Southwest Michigan Regional Chamber would assist you in planning a successful event for your company.
 Having participated in hundreds of ribbon cutting ceremonies, we know how to get optimum exposure for your company.
 Scheduling a Ribbon Cutting with the Chamber should take place a minimum of two weeks prior to the event to allow the Chamber time to plan the appropriate documentation, invite members of the Chamber’s Board of Directors, the Ambassadors and dignitaries from our municipalities to join your celebration.
 Food and beverages are often served, but it is your decision.
 Your plan can be as simple or elaborate as you like, whatever fits your budget.
 Chamber Staff Members and Ambassadors will help to make things go as smoothly as possible by:

 - Writing a press release — this may also be written by your communications group if you like.